-Interactions between staff and people using the service were positive and staff had developed good relationships with people.
-People were supported to maintain relationships with relatives and friends Staff were knowledgeable about people's needs with regards to their disability, race, religion, sexual orientation and gender and supported people appropriately to meet their identified needs and wishes.
+Interactions between staff and people using the service were

+positive and staff had developed good relationships with people.
+People were supported to maintain relationships with relatives and friends.
+Staff were knowledgeable about people's needs with regards to their disability, race, religion, sexual orientation and gender and supported people appropriately to meet their identified needs and wishes.
 Staff respected people's privacy and dignity and promoted independence.
 Good Is the service responsive?
 The service was responsive.
 People's care needs and risks were assessed and documented within their care plan.
 People's needs were reviewed and monitored on a regular basis.
-People's need for stimulation and social interaction were met.
+People's accessed activities in line with their preferences.
 People were provided with information on how to make a complaint.
-Is the service well-led?
-Good The service was well-led.
+Good Is the service well-led?
+The service was well-led.

 There were effective systems and processes in place to monitor and evaluate the service provided.
-There was an acting manager in post at the time of our

 There was an acting manager in post at the time of our inspection and they were in the process of registering with the CQC to be the registered manager for the service.
-They were knowledgeable about their responsibilities with regard to the Health and Social Care Act 2014.